yoon-group/yoon-group.github.io/_posts/2024-07-31-workstations.md

 3. Change your ssh password as you want for security.
 To change the password, type ‘passwd’.
    <br>

-4. Run a VNC server on your assigned port number by ‘vncserver :2’.
+4. Run a VNC server on your assigned port number by ‘vncserver :[Your Port Number]’.
 You will be asked to create your VNC password (8 digits).
 If you want to change the password later, type in vncpasswd.
 <center><img src="/assets/img/ws3.png" alt="drawing" width="90%"/></center>
 <br>